fabiomattei/uddocs/_tutorials/crud.md

 The get section contains a query that allows the system to load the data the author can edit in to the form.
 The query is: **SELECT title, description FROM articles WHERE id = :id;**.

-As you can see this query has a parameter **id** that comes from get parameters sent to the page: **{ "type":"long", "placeholder": ":id", "getparameter": "id" }**.
+As you can see this query has a parameter **id** that comes from get parameters sent to the page:

+{% highlight json %}
+{ "type":"long", "placeholder": ":id", "getparameter": "id" }
+{% endhighlight %}

-This parameter is linked to the request parameter: **{ "type":"long", "validation":"required|numeric", "name":"id" }**.
+This parameter is linked to the request parameter:

+{% highlight json %}
+{ "type":"long", "validation":"required|numeric", "name":"id" }
+{% endhighlight %}

 The html form we are defined in the get section is composed by three fields: